Please read through all guidelines and rules before applying for SLC VegFest 2023, as they are updated annually.

 - Violation of rules set by the Temporary Food Permit will result in immediate closure of booth without refund.

-- New in 2018: There is a $100 fee for electricity.
+- There is a $100 fee for electricity.
 This is an effort to keep costs down for vendors not needing power.
 Exact electricity needs must be coordinated with the event organizers before the event.

 - To participate in SLC VegFest 2023, all vendors will be required to carry Comprehensive General Liability Insurance with a minimum of $1,000,000 per occurrence, presented on a “Certificate of Liability Insurance,” which includes Utah Animal Rights Coalition (UARC) and Salt Lake City Corporation named as Additional Insureds, for the date of the event, September 9, 2023.
 Please see an example here from last year for exact listing details.

 Vendors have two options to satisfy this requirement:

 1) Most vendors with existing commercial operations will already have general commercial liability insurance.
 In many cases, you should be able to call your insurance agent and ask them to issue a certificate for SLC VegFest under your existing policy, for little to no charge.